Development assistance in Tonga

 Gordon also helped students run the Pot Luck Training Restaurant where he helped to refine and implement hospitality efficiencies.

 Sonia said, it was a year of living more simply and described the unique experience of being immersed in another culture as a privilege.
-She plans to return to Tonga in December for the college's graduation.

 Case study: Fiona Webster, Fisheries Statistics Officer, Department of Fisheries, Kingdom of Tonga